zhidilin/zhidilin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received the B.Eng degree in optoelectronic information science from the University of Electronic Science and Technology of China (UESTC) in 2023.
-Now I am a Ph.D. candidate of The Chinese University of Hong Kong, Shenzhen in electronic engineering.
-My research interest includes Internet of things, network security and machine learning, and I have published my works in IEEE Sens.J. and IEEE IoT J., etc. in related areas.
+Now I am a Ph.D. student of The Chinese University of Hong Kong, Shenzhen in electronic engineering.
+My research interest includes **Internet of things, network security and machine learning**, and I have published my works in *IEEE Sens.J. and IEEE IoT J., etc.* in related areas.

 # 🔥 News
-- *2022.07*: 'LSTM-Based Detection Scheme against Selective Forwarding in Event-Driven WSN under Harsh Circumstances' has been submitted to IEEE IoT J.(IF=10.238).
+- *2022.07*: 'LSTM-Based Detection Scheme against Selective Forwarding in Event-Driven WSN under Harsh Circumstances' has been submitted to *IEEE IoT J.(IF=10.238).*
-- *2022.02*: 'Identify Selective Forwarding Attacks Using Danger Model: Promote the Detection Accuracy in Wireless Sensor Networks' has been published in IEEE Sens.J.(IF=4.536).
+- *2022.02*: 'Identify Selective Forwarding Attacks Using Danger Model: Promote the Detection Accuracy in Wireless Sensor Networks' has been published in *IEEE Sens.J.(IF=4.536).*

 # 📝 Publications